The ABCs of turning C’s and B’s into A’s

 Before your kids can begin to study effectively, an inviting and motivational study space is a must.
 Research shows, “Spending more than two hours a night doing homework is linked to achieving better results in English, maths and science, according to a major study which has tracked the progress of 3,000 children over the past 15 years.”

-The study, explained in The Guardian, concluded that it is time spent on homework and studying, particularly for high school students, that makes the difference.
+, concluded that it is time spent on homework and studying, particularly for high school students, that makes the difference.
 And if kids need to put in the time, who wouldn’t want to spend their study time in an supremely awesome space?

 Think bean bag chairs, bright lights, a standing desk, great snacks, and room to spread out.
 Work spaces that are not the traditional desk and chair work for kids (and adults too) because they are comfortable and relaxed.
 In fact, I am having my most productive evening yet because I am sitting, writing this post, in my favourite workspace – an oversized chezlong with a fluffy blanket, view of the lake out the window, mug of piping hot jasmine tea in hand.